nilupabatawala/DevOps/docs/Git.md

 You find yourself in a detached HEAD state.
 How would you get back to your branch and ensure no changes are lost

-##Question 4: When you find yourself in a detached HEAD state in Git, it means that you are not currently on any branch but rather on a specific commit.
+## Question 5: When you find yourself in a detached HEAD state in Git, it means that you are not currently on any branch but rather on a specific commit.
 To get back to your branch and ensure no changes are lost, you can follow these steps:

 Step 1: Commit or Stash Your Changes
 First, ensure that any changes you've made are not lost.
 You can either commit them directly or stash them if you don't want to commit yet.